 Entrepreneur and investor, from the early age of 15 Mark Homer has dedicated his career to the pursuit of a financial career.
 He began by investing and reinvesting in several businesses.
 Now he’s known for writing a plethora of essential reads for those wishing to invest in the property markets.

 This guide, released in 2017, is for all those wanting to know some hard and fast rules for success.
-A self confessed ‘spreadsheet geek’, in his wittily titled ‘Uncommon Sense’ Homer outlines some lesser known ways he has learned to enjoy success.
+A self-confessed ‘spreadsheet geek’, in his wittily titled ‘Uncommon Sense’ Homer outlines some lesser-known ways he has learned to enjoy success.
 How?
 By deconstructing the myths of the industry such as ‘Most assets make no money’ or ‘gut feelings’ which should be ignored!

 Who is Homer to dictate the rules?
-A man whose portfolio of property now ranges into hundreds of assets, and whose ‘algorithm’ when applied accurately can open up opportunities in commercial and residential property alike.
+A man whose portfolio of the property now ranges into hundreds of assets, and whose ‘algorithm’ when applied accurately can open up opportunities in commercial and residential property alike.
 He has now reached an audience of tens of thousands.
 Homer also enjoys the accolade of having written the top 4 books in the UK on property development.
-This, though, is a good starting point for those desirous of avoiding pitfalls that have befallen many in recent years hoping to ‘break’ the markets.
+It’s a good starting point for those desirous of avoiding pitfalls that have befallen many in recent years hoping to ‘break’ the markets.